mrsingleton/cv/README.md

 ---

 ## Summary
 I do Information Design in higher ed.
-I work closely with faculty and instructional technology staff to organize course content and meta data into intuitive interfaces and usable taxonomies, while incorporating various tools.
+As an Instructional Technologist, I work closely with faculty to organize course content and meta data into intuitive interfaces and usable taxonomies, while incorporating various software.

 ## Current Work
 By day, I manage cloud software services at NYU.
 My group supports a Web Publishing environment, a video streaming platform and a learning management system.
 I focus on usability and information architecture in couse sites and applications.
 Aspects of the work include accessibility compliance and change management.